 NFLbets’ best bets for AFC South betting:

-• Tennessee Titans over 8 wins
+• Tennessee Titans over 8 wins; and

 • Houston Texans over 8½ wins.